 DME/N (narrow - narrowly radiated spectrum).
 Currently, all DME/W devices are replaced by DME/N devices.

-DME/P (pop - for precision landing approach), which is a part for measuring oblique distance in the MLS system (the spectrum is the same as for DME/N).
+DME/P (pop - for precision landing approach), which is a part for measuring slant range in the MLS system (the spectrum is the same as for DME/N).

 We also divide the DME into W, X, Y, and Z modes, which extend the number of usable channels (W, X, Y and Z modes are only for DME P - more ICAO Annex 10 / I, chapter 184.108.40.206.1).